sdv-dev/SDGym/README.md

 <img align="center" src="docs/images/SDGym_Results.png"></img>

 The SDGym library integrates with the Synthetic Data Vault ecosystem.
 You can use any of its synthesizers, datasets or metrics for benchmarking.
-You also customize the process to include your own work.
+You can also customize the process to include your own work.

 * **Datasets**: Select any of the publicly available datasets from the SDV project, or input your own data.
 * **Synthesizers**: Choose from any of the SDV synthesizers and baselines.
 Or write your own custom machine learning model.
-* **Evaluation**: In addition to performance and memory usage, you can also measure synthetic data quality and privacy through a variety of metrics
+* **Evaluation**: In addition to performance and memory usage, you can also measure synthetic data quality and privacy through a variety of metrics.

 # Install